-Third, the shift away from theory may reflect the impact of Gary King, Robert Keohane, and Sidney Verba's (1994) book Designing Social Inquiry, which has been described as the 'canonical text of the orthodox camp of political methodology' (Schrodt,

-2006: 335; see also Brady and Collier, 2004: 5; Yang, 2003).
+Third, the shift away from theory may reflect the impact of Gary King, Robert Keohane and Sidney Verba's 1994 book Designing Social Inquiry, which has been described as the "canonical text of the orthodox camp of political methodology" (Schrodt 2006: 335; Brady & Collier 2004: 5; Yang 2003).
 The book has been a staple of graduate-level methods courses because it offers an accessible template for doing social science.
-That template, notes Tim McKeown (1999: 162, 166), is based on 'the statistical worldview.'
-Moreover, Designing Social Inquiry fits squarely in the instrumentalist tradition: it 'privilege[s] observation and generalization at the expense of theory and explanation' (Johnson, 2006: 246).
-Insofar as this book became the ur text for how to do social science, it is not surprising that simplistic hypothesis testing also became more widespread.
+That template, notes Tim McKeown (1999), is based on "the statistical worldview" (162, 166).
+Moreover, Designing Social Inquiry fits squarely in the instrumentalist tradition: it "privilege[s] observation and generalization at the expense of theory and explanation" (Johnson 2006: 246).
+Insofar as this book became the ur-text for how to do social science, it is not surprising that simplistic hypothesis testing also became more widespread.

-Fourth, it is possible that this trend reflects the impact of the long debate on the democratic peace.
-It began with the empirical observation that 'democracies do not fight each other' (Doyle, 1983), and a cottage industry of subsequent large-N studies generally confirmed this claim.
+Fourth, it is possible this trend reflects the impact of the long debate on the democratic peace.
+It began with the empirical observation that "democracies do not fight each other" (Doyle 1983), and a cottage industry of subsequent large-N studies generally confirmed this claim.
 Yet there is still no convincing theory to account for this finding.
 Even without theory, it seemed, we could still learn new things about IR.
-Unfortunately, this literature may be a poor model for the field as a whole, because relationships as robust as the democratic peace are rare and searching for new ones at the expense of theory is likely to be counter productive (Reese, 2012).
+Unfortunately, this literature may be a poor model for the field as a whole, because relationships as robust as the democratic peace are rare and searching for new ones at the expense of theory is likely to be counterproductive (Reese 2012).

-Fifth, the expansion of PhD programs in IR encourages the shift toward hypothesis testing.
-It is hard for any graduate program to produce top-notch theorists because theoretical fertility depends primarily on individual creativity and imagination.
-No one knows how to teach people to be creative, however, and no one has yet identified a program of study that would enable a department to crank out brilliant theorists en masse.
-By contrast, almost anyone with modest mathematical abilities can be taught the basic techniques of hypothesis testing and produce competent research.
+Fifth, the expansion of Ph.D. programs in IR encourages the shift toward hypothesis testing.
+It is hard for any graduate program to produce top-notch theorists, because theoretical fertility depends primarily on individual creativity and imagination.
+No one knows how to teach people to be creative, however, and no one has yet identified a program of study that would enable a department to crank out brilliant theorists en masse.21 By contrast, almost anyone with modest mathematical abilities can be taught the basic techniques of hypothesis testing and produce competent research.
 Similarly, teaching students about research design, process-tracing, and historical interpretation can help them do better qualitative research, but it will not turn someone lacking imagination into an accomplished theorist.

 Moreover, because graduate programs are reducing the time students take to complete their degrees, teaching a set of tools that enable them to produce a competent thesis quickly has become the norm.
-Developing or refining theory is more time-consuming and riskier as it requires deeper immersion in the subject matter and the necessary flash of inspiration may never occur.
-Once a graduate program is committed to getting lots of PhD students out the door on schedule, it has a powerful incentive to emphasize simplistic hypothesis testing.
-In addition, piling on more and more methods courses (whether quantitative or qualitative) while compressing the time to degree inevitably crowds out courses on theory and on the substance of IR, leaving students ill-equipped to think in creative and fruitful ways about the field's core issues.
+Developing or refining theory is more time-consuming and riskier, as it requires deeper immersion in the subject matter and the necessary flash of inspiration may never occur.
+Once a graduate program is committed to getting lots of Ph.D students out the door on schedule, it has a powerful incentive to emphasize simplistic hypothesis testing.